-Starting next week, I will only be visiting blogs where students or classes have left the URL to the post in a comment with an explanation.
+From this week onwards, I will only be visiting blogs where students or classes have left the URL to the post in a comment with an explanation.
 If your teacher is moderating your posts, you will need to wait until it has been published before giving me your URL.
 Check out the difference between a blog URL and a post URL.

 Blog URL: http://studentchallenge.edublogs.org

 Post URL : http://studentchallenge.edublogs.org/2015/10/10/raise-your-voice/

 Earlier in this set of challenges, we learnt all about you – your interests, your favourite foods, music and lots of other things when you wrote your ‘About’ page.
 This week we are going to learn all about the area or country in which you live.

 When you write your posts or use web 2.0 tools, remember to be internet safe and not give away any personal information.
 Check with your teacher or parent, to find out if you can mention your school name or town.

 I have started deleting students who have only a Hello world post, or have not written a post yet this year or have no avatar post or about me page.

 Please check to make sure you have the following widgets visible on your blog’s sidebar: class blogs, pages (if not in header area), recent comments (10), recent posts (10), blogroll or links, categories.
 If not using Edublogs, the names of these widgets might be different.